OfficeDev/office-store-docs/docs/getting-started.md

 - Step 1:
 - Step 2:

-## Tips on how to create a PC ID and critical requirements (like you need to be associated with a company)
+## Tips on how to create a PC ID and critical requirements

 For more information about creating a Partner Center profile, see the official documentation.
-[LINK TBD]